hande-sevgi/hande-sevgi.github.io/README.md

 # Hi, I’m Hande Sevgi 👋

-I’m a linguist specializing in **sign language linguistics, semantics, morphology, and event structure**.
+I’m a linguist specializing in **sign language linguistics, morphology, experimental semantics and pragmatics, and event structure**.

-My research examines how events and expressive meaning are represented across signed languages, spoken languages, and gesture.
+My research examines how events and expressive meaning are represented across sign languages, spoken languages, and gesture.
 I’m particularly interested in what cross-linguistic and cross-modal patterns reveal about the architecture of grammar and the nature of human language.

 ## Research interests